jina/press/bio/long.md

 Jina (they/she) is a design systems advocate.
 At Google, they manage the design and developer advocates for Material Design.
 They founded [Clarity][], the premier design systems community conference.
-They also began the [Design Systems Coalition][] and its inaugural chapter, [San Francisco Design System Coalition][].
+They also began the [Design Systems Coalition][] and its inaugural chapter, [San Francisco Design Systems Coalition][].
 And they manage the [Design Systems Slack][] (with ~24K+ members).

 They also co-chair the [Design Tokens Community Group][].
 And on the [Sass][] core team, they lead the brand and website design and development.